 |James V Proffitt|

 My current research focuses on vertebrate evolutionary morphology and systematics, particularly in the modern avian clade.
-More specifically, I am interested in the patterns of morphological and ecological disparity in Neornithine birds, and how fossils can inform our understanding of the processes that generated this disparity.
+More broadly, I am interested in the patterns of morphological and ecological disparity in vertebrates, and how fossils can inform our understanding of the processes and circumstances that generated this disparity.
 Secondarily, I have a strong interest in locomotor biomechanics and physiology of living species of vertebrates, particularly birds.
 I am also interested in comparative phylogenetic methods and their ...

 Satellite remote sensing of atmosphere.
 Clouds and aerosols.

 I am a vertebrate paleontologist who examines questions about the evolution of tetrapods within an explicitly phylogenetic framework.
 I have interests in comparative anatomy and osteology of tetrapods, biostratigraphy and biochronology, and macroevolution.
 I am interested in how a cladistic framework modifies our secondary inferences, such as the use of vertebrates for biochronology or our understanding of paleobiogeographic patterns, in the fossil record.
 I explore the acquisition of the modern fauna through extinction and diversification ...

 Research interests: Paleoclimate, Paleoceanography, Paleogeodesy, Foraminifera, Corals My current research involves the reconstruction of paleoceanographic parameters such as sea-surface temperature and salinity over the Holocene utilizing planktic foraminifera in marine sediment cores.
 Comprehensive observations of climatic fluctuations (temperature, salinity, precipitation etc.) in the ocean and atmosphere have only been measured (with varying degrees of quality) for the last ~150 years, a mere geological instant.
 In order to understand the variability of climate over large timescales and ...

 |Natasha S Vitek|